How Tall Will My Baby Be? (A Genetic Explanation for Height)

 How Your Family Tree Impacts Your Baby’s Height

+For most individuals height is controlled largely by a combination of genetic variants, plus a smaller contribution from environmental factors (such as nutrition).
 “Genetics play the largest contributing role in determining your adult height,” says Dr. Sharma.
 “Some sources say up to 80% of your adult height is genetically predetermined.”

 No one particular gene has been identified, though.
 “Height is a polygenic trait, meaning multiple genes are involved,” explains Dr. Sharma.
 “Some genes play a larger role than others—this is mostly seen in some very rare genetic disorders which result in extreme aberrant height.”